jakevc/jakevc/content/posts/2018-11-11-rstudio-slurm.md

 # Security issues

-A known secutity issue with this script is that it allows you access to another users Rstudio session and account if you request a tunnel to the same port on the same node.
+A known security issue with this script is that it allows you access to another users Rstudio session and account if you request a tunnel to the same port on the same node.
 We intend to include Rstudio server authentication soon which may solve this problem.